• Blog

 Read More

-One of the goals of the eAntidote is to introduce you to the real poison experts who answer the phone at the Maryland Poison Center.
-In addition to being nurses and pharmacists, they are parents, grandparents, artists, athletes, sports fans,
+One of the goals of our eAntidote blog is to introduce you to the real poison experts who answer the phones at the Maryland Poison Center (MPC).
+In this post, you’ll get to know one of our specialists: Mike Joines.

 Read More